tompazourek/Colourful/docs/spaces-xy.md

 When converting between `xyChromaticity` and any other color space, it always goes through the `xyYColor` first.
 When converting to xyY, Colourful uses the maximum luminance (channel Y) of 1.
 As a side-effect of this, it might mean that the resulting color falls outside of the gamut of another color space.
 If your values fall outside of the range, see the [dedicated page about clamping and normalizing intensity](topic-clamp.md).
 When converting from xyY to xy, the Y channel is simply discarded.

+**It is important to note that as xy is not a proper color space, it doesn't hold the same amount of information.** This means that when you're converting between xy and other color spaces, some information is either lost, or artificially added.
+If you want to keep a full color, you can try using the xyY color space instead of only the chromaticity.

 When converting between `xyYColor` and any other color space, it goes through the [XYZ color space](spaces-xyz.md).